Debra Wood, RN

 There are many different types of brain tumors.
 The doctor will classify the type.
 The type of brain tumor is important to determine the treatment approach.

-After cancer is found, further tests may be done if there is concern that the cancer has spread.
 Treatment depends on the type, size, location of the cancer, and your overall health.
 Treatments may leave you with physical or mental limitations.

 Before beginning treatment, you may take medications, including: